 - To revamp the broken, cracked or chipped teeth,

-- Increase the appearance of discolored teeth
+- To restore the color and appearance of discolored teeth,

 Do you have slight aesthetic flaws affecting your anterior teeth?

 Are your teeth and gums in usually good health?

 Are you a non-smoker?

 If you answered yes to all of these questions, you may be a good nominee for dental bonding treatment.